clivetyphon/ipsec-json/draft.md

 ### Connection Object

-“Connection objects” appear in a JSON API document to represent IPsec connection profiles.
+“Connection objects” appear in an IPsec JSON document to represent IPsec connection profiles.

 A Connection object MUST contain at least the following top-level members: